- How do I get started with Z-Wave?

 When an extra level of security is needed, such as for door locks and other high security devices, Z-Wave has another level of security which uses AES128 encryption at the same level that major banks use to protect financial information.
 Z-Wave AES encryption is supported by most Z-Wave hubs today and is required on all hubs with the Z-Wave Plus mark on them.

-What is the difference between Z-Wave and other home technologies?
+What is the difference between Z-Wave and other home automation technologies?

-You shouldn’t just take our word for it that Z-Wave is the best smart home technology choices out there.
-Choosing the right solution depends on your personal situation–do you have existing tech in the home to consider, are you starting from scratch, etc. But no other smart home technology gives you interoperability between hundreds of brands and diversity of product choice.
+You shouldn’t just take our word for it that Z-Wave is the best smart home technology choice out there.
+Choosing the right solution depends on your personal situation–do you have existing tech in the home to consider?
+Are you starting from scratch?
+Do you want freedom and control of the system? etc. But no other smart home technology gives you interoperability between hundreds of brands and diversity of product choice.
+We encourage people to check out other options and get other quotes so you can be sure you’re making the right choice.

 How many Z-Wave devices can I control?

-Z-Wave is a highly ‘scalable’ technology – meaning it can control anywhere from one device all the way up to 232 devices with just one network.
+Z-Wave is a highly ‘scalable’ technology – meaning it can control hundreds of devices with just one network.
 Z-Wave hubs are sometimes capable of supporting multiple networks, which allows you to control as many Z-Wave products as you need.
 With Z-Wave you can build your smart home one device at a time — adding more products when it suits you.

 Will Z-Wave devices from the USA or Europe work in Australia?

 NO!
-A lot of people think that they can import Z-Wave devices themselves and it will just work in Australia but it almost always won’t!
+Many people think that they can import Z-Wave devices and they’ll work in Australia then are surprised when they don’t!
 This is for 2 reasons.
 First, Australia and New Zealand use the 921.42MHz frequency compared to 868.42MHz SRD Band used in Europe and 908.42MHz used in the United States.
 Secondly, some other countries like the USA use 120VAC mains electricity compared to 230VAC in Australia so you could end up blowing up your device if it’s not rated for 230VAC!
 All devices sold by SA Home Automation are certified for use in Australia/New Zealand and comply with all relevant AS/NZ standards.